Powerit-Shock/feature-extraction-paper-2024/README.md

 The PCA_analysis_for_EIS_features code loads parameterized data that was generated from the EIS_feature_extraction code and provides a principal component analysis (PCA).

+Supporting Data can be found in the 3 subfolders
+1. Data - location raw data .csv files can be found
+2. Generated Features - location of extracted feature files
+3. Figures - location of figures generated from code

 #Credits
 Project Lead - Xueying Li Quinn
 Project Manager - David Shock